Get Past EV Range Anxiety

 Let’s start with charging at home.
 Speak to an electric vehicle owner who does 75% of their charging at home and has almost never run out of a charge and you’ll hear firsthand the benefits of charging at home: it is a wonderful convenience for those who own a single-family home, with options for “Level 1” and “Level 2” charging to choose from.

-Level 1 charging – most electric vehicles come with a 120-volt AC charger that plugs into a common household electrical outlet and provides 2–5 miles of range per hour of charging.
-If you don’t drive more than 35 miles/day or are home for extended periods of time, this type of charging could work for you.
+Level 1 charging involves using a common plug at home.
+Usually, you won’t have to make modifications to your home.
+Most electric vehicles come with a 120-volt AC charger that plugs into a common household electrical outlet and provides 2 to 5 miles of range per hour of charging.
+If you don’t drive more than 35 miles per day or are home for extended periods of time, this type of charging could work for you.

 So how much does it cost?